 The Berries Standford Road, Swinford, Leicestershire

-Work is being carried out at the Berries.
+Work in Progress is being carried out at the Berries.

 The end elevation has had some structural movement resulting in widening of previous block bonded alterations.
 Lime putty mortars are being used throughout.